h1alexbel/learner/nodejs/README.md

 # Node JS

-Node.js - a JavaScript Runtime, makes JavaScript accessible on the server.
+Node.js - **a JavaScript Runtime**, makes JavaScript accessible on the server.
 Node.js uses **V8 engine**, that runs JavaScript in the browser.
 **V8 engine**, written C++, compiles JavaScript code to Machine code.
 Node.js adds extensions to the V8 engine.

+Backend applications on Node.js don't require extra tools for serving, like Apache, Tomcat, etc.

+**Instead, they are running the server by listening to the socket and executing the application code**.

 https://nodejs.org/en